Density-based User Representation using Gaussian Process Regression for Multi-interest Personalized Retrieval: Conclusion and Discussion

 \section{Conclusion and Discussion}

-\textbf{Conclusion}.
-In this paper, we introduce a density-based user representation model, GPR4DUR, marking the first application of Gaussian Process Regression for user modeling in multi-interest retrieval.
-This innovative approach inherently captures dynamic user interest, provides uncertainty-awareness, and proves to be more efficient than traditional point-based methods.
-We also establish a new evaluation protocol and metrics specifically tailored for multi-interest retrieval tasks, filling a gap in the current evaluation landscape.
-Offline experiments validate the adaptability and efficiency of GPR4DUR, demonstrating its superiority over existing models.
-Online simulations further highlight GPR4DUR's aptitude in user interest exploration by effectively leveraging model uncertainty.
+In this paper, we introduced a density-based user representation model, GPR4DUR, marking the first application of Gaussian process regression for user modeling in multi-interest retrieval.
+This innovative approach inherently captures dynamic user interests, provides uncertainty-awareness, and proves to be more dimension-efficient than traditional point-based methods.
+We also establish a new evaluation protocol, developing new metrics specifically tailored to multi-interest retrieval tasks, filling a gap in the current evaluation landscape.
+Offline experiments validate the adaptability and efficiency of GPR4DUR, and demonstrate significant benefits relative to existing state-of-the-art models.
+Online simulations further highlight GPR4DUR's ability to drive user interest exploration by recommendation algorithms that can effectively leverage model uncertainty.
+The limitations and broader impacts of this study are discussed in Appendix~\ref{sec:limitation} and Appendix~\ref{sec:broader impact}, respectively.

-\textbf{Discussion}.
-While it is true that Gaussian Process Regression has a computational complexity of $O(N^3)$ with respect to the number of observations $N$, this complexity is actually relative to a user's interaction history, rather than the entire set of items available in the domain.
-In practice, given the typically sparse user interaction data relative to the total item count, this cubic complexity is often quite manageable.
-Moreover, an effective way to tackle the computational demand of GPR is to impose a limit on the length of a user's interaction history, and only consider the most recent interactions or a representative set of interactions if the length exceeds the threshold.
-This strategy not only helps to control the computational complexity, but can also ensure that the model is primarily influenced by the most recent and relevant user interactions, thus making GPR more applicable and efficient in real-world recommendation systems.